gaimerI/gaimeri.github.io/b♭.md

 (print (add 5 6)) /* 11 */
 ```

 There can be as many arguments as you want.
-We really encourage you to use this.
+We really encourage you to use this, due to limited arguments of built-in functions.

 ```
 (defun add a b c d e f